TheCarsonWest/TheCarsonWest.github.io/test/content/Decorators.md

 ## Python [Decorators](./../decorators/)

 ### Introduction
- [Decorators](./../decorators/) are a powerful feature of Python that allow you to enhance the behavior of [functions](./../functions/), classes, and other objects.
+ [Decorators](./../decorators/) are a powerful feature of Python that allow you to enhance the behavior of [Python Functions](./../python-functions/), classes, and other objects.
 They provide a way to add functionality or modify the behavior of an existing object without modifying its source code.

 ### How to Use [Decorators](./../decorators/)
  [Decorators](./../decorators/) are defined using the `@` symbol followed by the decorator function.
 The decorator function takes the target object (a function or class) as an argument and returns a modified version of that object.